-Except as set out in Part 11 below, all communications exchanged or documents generated during the Collaborative Process will be confidential and without prejudice.
+Except as set out in Part 11 below, all communications exchanged or documents generated during the Collaborative Coaching Process will be confidential and without prejudice.
 If subsequent litigation, arbitration, or other process for dispute resolution occurs ("Any Proceeding"), the Parties agree that:

-- a. neither Party will introduce as evidence in Any Proceeding, information disclosed during the Collaborative Process for the purpose of reaching a settlement; - b. neither Party will introduce as evidence in Any Proceeding the verbal agreements, concessions, or statements made during the Collaborative Process: - neither Party will introduce as evidence in Any Proceeding information disclosed during the Collaborative Process with respect to either Party's behavior or legal position with respect to settlement;

-- d. neither Party will ask or subpoena either Coach or any of the Collaborative Professionals to Any Proceeding to testify in Any Proceeding, nor bring on an application to discover either Coach or any of the Collaborative Professionals, with regard to matters disclosed during the Collaborative Process or anything relating to the Collaborative Process; and - e. neither Party will require the production at Any Proceeding of any notes, records, or documents in the Coaches' possession or in the possession of one of the Collaborative Professionals.
+- a. neither Party will introduce as evidence in Any Proceeding, information disclosed during the Collaborative Coaching Process for the purpose of reaching a settlement; - neither Party will introduce as evidence in Any Proceeding the verbal agreements, concessions, or statements made during the Collaborative Coaching Process; - c. neither Party will introduce as evidence in Any Proceeding information disclosed during the Collaborative Coaching Process with respect to either Party's behavior or legal position with respect to settlement; - d. neither Party will ask or subpoena the Coach or any of the Collaborative Professionals to Any Proceeding to testify in Any Proceeding, nor bring on an application to discover the Coach or any of the Collaborative Professionals, with regard to matters disclosed during the Collaborative Coaching Process or anything relating to the Collaborative Process; and - e. neither Party will require the production at Any Proceeding of any notes, records, or documents in the Coach's possession or in the possession of one of the Collaborative Professionals.